gregpalmr/dcos-hbase/README.md

      - Get the native-hadoop libraries working

+     - Add the Regionserver Web UI IPs/Ports to the UI Proxy

      - Create a custom package and framework using the DC/OS Service SDK

      - Co-locate the HBase Regionservers with the HDFS Datanodes